 Vaccination helped in decreasing the contribution of JE in AES.
 Mass vaccinations with SA 14-14-2 starting since 2006 may have helped reduce the burden of JE in South / Central Indian states.
 However, reaasons for JE continuing to be transmitted in the area despite adoption of JE vaccine in routine immunization schedule need to studied properly.

-8. MATERIALS AND METHODS
+8. MATERIALS AND METHODS [APPENDIX WITH ANNEXURES ADDED]

 8.1 Study area